Skobyn/SyncHub/memory-bank/activeContext.md

 # Active Context: GrocerySync Hub - Support Edition

 ## Current Focus
+- Troubleshooting frontend deployment issues on Vercel.
+- Backend and frontend codebases are structured for cloud deployment (previously on Cloud Run, now aiming for Vercel for frontend).
+- Backend API (Django) is assumed functional, focus is on frontend build/deployment.
+- **Latest deployment attempt failed due to ESLint errors in `pages/api/auth/[...nextauth].ts` and `components/RetailerList.tsx`.**
 - Backend and frontend codebases are now fully cloud-native and deployed via Google Cloud Run.
 - Automated CI/CD pipeline established using `cloudbuild.yaml` in the repo root.
 - All sensitive environment variables (Django secret key, DB password, Google OAuth credentials) are managed via Google Secret Manager and referenced in Cloud Build and Cloud Run.